 The staff report explained the height conundrum: “As the neighbourhood is predominantly characterized by a mix of mature yet well-maintained one and two-storey single detached dwellings, the future development of additional single detached dwellings within the newly proposed lots will maintain the built form and desired density of the area.
 However, a ground-entry home with living quarters above will likely be constructed in order to comply with the Flood Construction Level (FCL), creating a height differentiation with some of the surrounding lots.
 Both the existing Rl-A Zone and proposed Rl-C Zone allow for a maximum height of 10m.
 Given the FCL requirements, any new construction in the area is likely to maximize allowable height.”

-Instead of giving third reading and adoption, council voted in the end to send the proposal back to staff, with the idea of asking the developer to voluntarily ensure that the homes will not exceed two stories — even though three storeys would be permitted under the current and proposed zones.
+Instead of giving third reading and adoption on Jan.
+5, council voted in the end to send the proposal back to staff, with the idea of asking and ultimately obtaining the developer’s pledge to ensure the homes will not exceed two stories — even though three storeys would be permitted under the current and proposed zones.

 Do you have something to add to this story, or something else we should report on?
 Email: